 Those who are good at it have simply braved doing it more times, until it becomes an acquired (learned) skill.

 And it is a skill that is massively worth mastering.

-It is by far THE best way to deliver your content online and establish yourself as a leading authority in your field; and so that’s what we are going to cover today.
+It is by far THE best way to deliver your content online and establish yourself as a leading authority in your field.

 Step 8: Filming, Recording and Editing your Online Course